whosFritz/geo-mapping-ivan/README.md

    ./geo-mapping-van
    ```

    The application will monitor changes to the /var/log/auth.log file and extract data from failed login attempts.
-It will then record the data as Prometheus metrics.
+It will then record the data as Prometheus metrics. :timer_clock:

 4. Start Grafana and set up Prometheus as a data source.

-5. Import the provided Grafana dashboard to visualize the recorded metrics.
+5. Import the provided Grafana dashboard to visualize the recorded metrics. :white_check_mark:

 ## Creating a System Service File :gear: